christophe0606/shader_linux_glsl/README.md

 # README

-The `hyperbolic` app displays a fullscreen shader with a video texture.
+The `hyperbolic` app displays a fullscreen shader with a video texture coming from camera.
 It is a tiling of the hyperbolic plane.
+It can be controlled from a LLM through MCP protocol (the app is an MCP server).

 ![Hyperbolic screenshot](screenshot.png "Screenshot")